wangyiqiu/dbscan/README.md

 ## Performance

-Our code is faster than the DBSCAN package in Sklearn on a single thread, and provides additional speedup via multi-threading.
-Below, we show a simple benchmark comparing our code with Sklearn, tested on a 4-core computer, and a visualization of the clustering result.
+Our Python wrapped software is faster than all state-of-the-art DBSCAN packages, and provides additional speedup via multi-threading.
+Below, we show a simple benchmark comparing our code with the DBSCAN implementation of Sklearn, tested on a 4-core computer, and a visualization of the clustering result.
 The time saved will be more significant on a larger data set and a machine with more cores.

 <p float="left">
 <img src="https://github.com/wangyiqiu/dbscan-python/blob/master/compare.png" alt="timing" width="300"/>